sardisnetwork/docs/Announcement.md

 For more details, please visit our website: www.sardisnetwork.com

 Risk Warning:
-1. Sardisannounces authorization, promotion, and other collaborations only through the official social media platform.
+1. Sardis announces authorization, promotion, and other collaborations only through the official social media platform.
 Developers and users should check carefully to avoid losses.
-2. All users and developers can participate in the test environment and the Mainnet of Sardisfor free, and there is no charge.
+2. All users and developers can participate in the test environment and the Mainnet of Sardis for free, and there is no charge.
 3. All users must distinguish the test environment from the Mainnet.
 The assets generated in the test environment have no value.
 Be aware of counterfeit currency fraud.
 4. The official website is www.sardisnetwork.com.
 Please be cautious with private key phishing.